microbit-foundation/dev-docs/hardware/edgeconnector.md

 ## Power Supply Capabilities

-The power supply capabilities and parameters, which better define how you can use the GND and 3V rings, are detailed here: [psu](/hardware/powersupply)
+There is a dedicated page on [power supply capabilities and parameters](/hardware/powersupply), which better defines how you can use the GND and 3V rings

 ## GPIO Capabilities